wisp-lang/wisp/README.md

 Now let us mimic the Lisp 'let' macro in LispyScript.

-    (macro let (args vals rest...)
+    (macro let (names vals rest...)
-      ((function ~args ~rest...) ~@vals))
+      ((function ~names ~rest...) ~@vals))

     (let (name email tel) ("John" "john@example.org" "555-555-5555") (console.log name) (console.log email) (console.log tel))

-The "let" macro is very common in Lisp dialects.
-It creates a list of lexically scoped variables.
-It is not used in LispyScript because we have the var expression.
-It takes as its argument elements, a list of arguments, a list of initial values and the rest of the expressions to be evaluated inside the let.
-The "let" macro expands into an immediately called anonymous function, whose arguments are the let's arguments and the values used to call the function are the values passed, and the rest of the expressions form the function body.
-The "~" char is used to dereference the elements in the macro template. "args" dereferenced as is.
-However we don't want the "vals" argument to be deferenced as is.
-We only want the elements inside the vals list.
-(Not the parenthesis).
-So we dereference using "~@".
+The "let" macro creates lexically scoped variables with initial values.
+It does this by creating an anonymous function whose argument names are the required variable names, sets the variables to their initial values by calling the function immediately with the values.
+The macro also wraps the required code inside the function.

+Now lets look at the call to the 'let' macro. 'names' will correspond to '(name email tel)'. 'rest...' corresponds to '(console.log name) (console.log email) (console.log tel)', which is the rest of the expressions after vals.
+We want to dereference these values in the macro template, and we do that with '~names', '~rest...'.
+However 'vals' corresponds to ("John" "john@example.org" "555-555-5555").
+But thats not the way we want to dereference it.
+We need to dereference it without the parenthesis.
+For that we use '~@vals'.

+We don't really need 'let' in LispyScript.
+We have 'var'.
+But if you need it, you can extend LispyScript by adding it to the LispyScript 'macros.ls' file in the src folder.
+Thats the power of macros.
+You can extend the language itself or create your own domain specific language.